msyamkumar/cs220-f20-projects/p5/README.md

 ### Q1: How many records are in the dataset?

-### Q2: What is the name of the hurricane at last but one index?
+### Q2: What is the name of the hurricane at the second to last index?

 ### Q3: How many deaths were caused by the hurricane at index 24?